devjwsong/gpt2-instruction-tuning-rlhf-pytorch/README.md

 #### (2) Sample / Filter data

-You need to load the UltraFeedback dataset, filter out non-English texts, split the train/validation sets for each step (SFT, RM, PPO, and DPO), and form paired response sets (chosen vs rejected) for DPO.
-Note that we only consider a response with the highest score as chosen and the lowest score as rejected, while discarding the rest of the responses regardless of their scores.
-This reduces the dataset size, but ensures the difference between two responses for reliability.
-While the paired responses are not needed for PPO, this project uses the same preference dataset for both PPO and DPO for comparison.
-For PPO, any responses are not used, but only instructions are used for online generation.
+You need to load the UltraFeedback dataset, filter out non-English texts, and separate them into two groups: 1) the supervised fine-tuning dataset and 2) the preference dataset.
+Since one prompt is paired with responses from multiple models and their scores, we sample two responses from these annotations that have a score difference of at least the minimum difference value.
+Then we use the remaining responses that don't fail for these pairs in supervised training.

+For reward model training and running DPO, we use the same preference dataset.
+For PPO, we also use it, but only queries without considering the response pairs.
+Since PPO does not require the sample responses and the model generates the responses online, we believe that this does not reduce the integrity and diversity of datasets too much.

 You can change the arguments in `exec_load_dataset.sh` freely.
 Refer to the description of each argument and its default value [here](#step-(2)).